-Legal and information security interests should interact as stakeholders in delegated information processing systems.
-All of the stakeholders within an organization should be part of the delegation, and those stakeholders, in investigating a potential cloud relationship and in negotiating the terms of a relationship with a cloud provider, should consider and pose the following questions internally and to the vendor, before any contract is signed:
+Delegated information processing asks for new forms and solutions in security and privacy.
+Information technology and the processing, storage and transmitting of sensitive and personal information is ubiquitous, and as a result stakeholders. in investigating a potential cloud relationship and in negotiating the terms of a relationship with a cloud provider, should consider and pose the following questions internally and to the vendor, before any contract is signed: